 EF or EF-S mount?

 One thing to bear in mind is compatibility.
-You can use full-frame format lenses on Canon’s APS-C camera bodies, but not the other way around.
+You can use full-frame camera lenses on Canon’s APS-C camera bodies, but not the other way around.
 That’s because APS-C-format lenses can’t physically be mounted on full-frame cameras.

 Full-frame-compatible lenses are classified as Canon EF, Sigma DG and Tamron Di.
 APS-C format lenses are designated Canon EF-S, Sigma DC and Tamron Di II.